 In the entrance were old walking sticks, and bags that had been hand stitched lovingly in years gone by.

-At the bottom of the second building was my favourite room.
+At the bottom of the second building was my favorite room.
 It was a lovely dining area, and this doorway leads to it.

 As we close the gate behind us, I am sure it is where Prince Charles comes to shut out the world and have a time of rest and relaxation.